tinyheero/tinyheero.github.io/_posts/2020-03-01-use-data-env-pronouns-tidyverse.md

 You really want to be disambiguous in what values the R code should be using.
 So what's the solution?

-# Introducing the .data and .env Pronouns
+# The .data and .env Pronouns to the Rescue

 This is where the `.data` and `.env` pronouns come into play.
 The pronouns refer to data in your dataframe and workspace respectively.
 In this case: